Brian Wansink: Research

-Wansink's research focused on ways people make choices—for example, how portion sizes affect food intake.
+Wansink's research focused on ways people make choices, including how portion sizes affect food intake and how convenience and presentation impact food choices.
 Some of his work led to the introduction of mini-size packaging.
 Another of his papers found that people who eat with someone who is overweight will make worse food choices, which the UK National Health Service described as "not wholly convincing and does not prove this phenomenon exists in the general population."

 In 2005, Wansink's lab published experimental findings in a paper called "Bottomless bowls: why visual cues of portion size may influence intake".
 In this study, the lab built an apparatus containing a tube that pumped soup into the bottom of a bowl at a steady rate as the participant ate.
 Those who ate from the bottomless bowl ate more soup than those whose bowls were filled manually, thus making them more aware of the amount they ate.
 In 2007, Wansink received the Ig Nobel Prize in nutrition for the "bottomless bowls" study.
 The experiment's data and analysis were challenged as part of the review of Wansink's body of work that started in 2017.

 In 2006, Wansink published Mindless Eating: Why We Eat More Than We Think.
 It was described as a popular science book combined with a self-help diet book, as each chapter ends with brief advice on eating.
 The book details Wansink's research into what, how much, and when people eat.
 The book was cited by National Action Against Obesity as being helpful in efforts to curb obesity in the United States and the National Institute of Health's Office of Behavioral and Social Sciences Research produced a "Brian Wansink Spotlight" video regarding this research in March 2016.